Exira-Elk Horn-Kimballton TAG students help build GaGa Ball Pit

 Industrial Tech Instructor Doug Newton’s Construction class made the GaGa Pit panels during their class time.
 Members of his class were Ashtin Hill, AJ Meyers, Cole Fahn, Gavin Bengard, Tyler Jensen and Kayden Hansen.

-"Thank yous goes out to the awesome sophomore TAG students for making the GaGa Pit game for our elementary kids.
+“Thank you goes out to the awesome sophomore TAG students for making the GaGa Pit game for our elementary kids.
 They love the new recess game!
-Thank you to Mr. Newton's Construction class for building the pit panels.
-So proud of our HS Spartan students for doing great things!" said Lisa Dreier, HS TAG Instructor
+Thank you to Mr. Newton’s Construction class for building the pit panels.
+So proud of our HS Spartan students for doing great things!” said Lisa Dreier, HS TAG Instructor.